 Bridge for Youth

-Bridge for Youth is a collaborative project which holistically serves youth experiencing homelessness by addressing the structural barriers that limit youth access to housing due to income, lack of education, backgrounds, or discrimination.
-The program provides specialized services uniquely tailored for young people using a positive youth development approach to provide a path towards independent living through a transition housing and rapid-re-housing model.
-Our partners are BEDs Plus CARE, New Moms, Youth Outreach Services and African American Christian Foundation and Housing Forward.
+This collaborative project serves transition-aged youth (age 18-24) experiencing homelessness or housing instability.
+We address the barriers which limit access to housing, such as income, lack of education, background, or discrimination.
+Tailored services provide a path to independent living through transitional and rapid-re-housing models.
+Our partners are BEDs Plus, New Moms, Youth Outreach Services, and African American Christian Foundation.